Examining the transnational political life of refugees

 Based on extensive multi-sited fieldwork carried out over two years in South Africa, Botswana, Uganda, the UK, Belgium, and France, the project traces the recent historical evolution of these transnational communities.
 It shows how, far from being static or permanent, diasporas are inherently political entities that have dynamic ‘lifecycles’: they are born, they live, they die, and they even have afterlives.
 Their existence and the forms they take are historically and politically contingent.
 Crucially, these lifecycles, and the durability of the diaspora, are determined not by the inherent qualities of the diaspora but by the role of elite ‘animators’, who make resources available to the diaspora.

 Overall, the project takes up the challenge made by other scholars of diasporas.
 On an empirical level, we contribute two untold and important transnational political histories: of the Rwandan (2003–2013) and Zimbabwean (2001–2013) diasporas.
 On a theoretical level, the project offers insights into how political science and international relations can better conceptualise transnational politics in the early twenty-first century.
-The main output of the project will be a book manuscript, provisionally entitled The Animators: How Diasporas Mobilise to Contest Authoritarian Regimes (Cambridge University Press, 2016).
+The main output of the project is a book entitled Mobilising the Diaspora: How Refugees Challenge Authoritarianism (Cambridge University Press, 2016).